Unibase Whitepaper

 Q2 2026

-AIP 2.0 released — cross-platform memory sync for interoperable Agents
+AIP 2.0 released — cross-platform memory share for interoperable Agents

 8. Team & Governance

 Unibase is led by a globally distributed team with deep experience in AI, cryptography, distributed systems, and token economics.
-Governance will gradually transition to a decentralized DAO with on-chain voting powered by veBASE.
+Governance will gradually transition to a decentralized DAO with on-chain voting powered by veUB.

 9. Legal & Compliance

 Unibase does not offer its token to users in jurisdictions where such offerings are restricted, including the United States.
-The BASE token is a utility token designed for usage within the Unibase network.
+The UB token is a utility token designed for usage within the Unibase network.

 10. Links